Skip to content

 From their peak extraction, Total Anthocyanins will decrease approximately 60-80% within the first 100 days post crush.
 This is in part due to their unstable nature in warm conditions that occur during this period (WINEXRAY).
 Overall, total anthocyanins measurement is fundamental for understanding cold soak efficiency, extraction efficiency, and the color potential of a vintage.

-To learn more about Total Anthocyanins and their importance in winemaking, become a Bound member.
+To learn more about Total Anthocyanins and their importance in winemaking, become a Bound advising client.

 References: Colantuoni, G., McLeod, S. WINEXRAY LLC. https://www.winexray.com/